Lost in distraction?

 Talk by Rikke Hedeager, REPUBLIQUE/REVOLVER

-Talk: Marie Laurberg, Copenhagen Contemporary
+Keynote by Marie Laurberg, Copenhagen Contemporary

 Musical performance: Vesterbro Ungdomsgård Choir